Britain to ease listing rules to buttress London after Brexit | MarketScreener

 "Continuing to evolve the UK listings regime is key to providing flexibility for companies who want to list in London while maintaining high standards of corporate governance," said David Schwimmer, chief executive of the LSE Group.

-(Reporting by Huw Jones; editing by David Evans)
+(Reporting by Huw Jones; editing by David Evans and Louise Heavens)

 By Huw Jones